chef/chef-web-docs/chef_master/source/chef_overview.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/chef_overview.rst>`__

-.. note:: `Chef Workstation <https://downloads.chef.io/chef-workstation/>`__ gives you everything you need to get started with Chef — ad hoc remote execution, remote scanning, configuration tasks, cookbook creation tools as well as robust dependency and testing software — all in one easy-to-install package.
-Chef Workstation replaces ChefDK, combining all the existing features with new features, such as ad-hoc task support and the new Chef Workstation desktop application.
-Chef will continue to maintain ChefDK, but new development will take place in Chef Workstation without backporting features.

 .. tag chef

 Chef is a powerful automation platform that transforms infrastructure into code.
 Whether you’re operating in the cloud, on-premises, or in a hybrid environment, Chef automates how infrastructure is configured, deployed, and managed across your network, no matter its size.